rglenister/natto/docs/copy-make-move-vs-make-unmake-move.md

 ---
 ## Conclusion
-The changes more than doubled the performance of the perft test.
+The changes improved the performance of the perft test by about 50%.